 So contact the immediate helpline number on noticing any signs of Monstera toxicity before the conditions get out of control.

-Propagating Adansonii Variegated may become difficult as it has only one successful method of propagation: stem cutting.
+Propagating Adansonii Variegated is difficult as it has only one successful method, i.e., stem cutting.

-So better to propagate Monstera from the stem.
-Moreover, stem cutting allows rooting in both soil and water medium.
+So better to propagate Monstera Adansonii cuttings.
+Moreover, the cutting allows rooting in both soil and water medium.

 Step 1: Get Stem Cuttings

-Always use sterilized pruners or scissors to get the stem cut to prevent infection.
+Always use sterilized pruners to get stem cuts.

 - Choose a healthy plant having no yellow or damaged leaves.

-- Cut the stem leaving at least two nodes and leaves attached to it.
-Make sure it is 3-4 inches long.
+- Cut the stem leaving at least 2 nodes and leaves attached to a 3-4 inches long stem.

-- Leave the stem cut in a warm area for about one week to callous over.
+- Leave the stem cut in a warm area for about a week to scab over.

 Step 2: Rooting the Cutting